Project Workspace

 With all the talk about project time and having a space carved out for working, I thought I would share with you our workspaces.We finally found a spot for J8 to do his many tinkering tasks and I’m ready for the big reveal.

-Our main goal was to establish a place for each child to call his own for projects.
+Our main goal was to establish a place for each child to call their own for projects.

 R13 has had an art desk in her bedroom for years.
 It was a gift we built for our creative girl for her birthday.
 The boys had some shared space at our old house, but the move last summer open up more possibilities.
 Additionally, each of them started doing more project work.
 We had the tables before, but had not established them for project work until we moved.